 A Health Savings Account (HSA) is a tax-exempt account set up to pay certain health care expenses.
 Both while you are working and during retirement, HSAs can help you manage qualified out-of-pocket expenses, the amount you pay directly to providers beyond what you pay in insurance premiums.
 They can also be used to build a tax-advantaged account to cover medical-related expenses, such as Medicare premiums, in retirement.

 Ever-rising health care costs are creating financial insecurity.
-Employee out-of-pocket costs for health care increased 3.7% between 2017 and 2018 and are projected to rise an average of 4.8% per year from 2016-2025.
-Additionally, couples may need as much as $350,000 to cover medical expenses in retirement.
+Employee out-of-pocket costs for health care increased 5.9% throughout 2018 and are projected to rise an average of 5% per year from 2020 through 2027.
+Additionally, couples may need as much as $363,000 to cover medical expenses in retirement.
 HSAs, which are only available to individuals in High Deductible Health Plans (HDHPs), can help provide a layer of financial security.
 HDHPs paired with HSAs are offered by some employers.
 They tend to be popular with consumers because of their investment flexibility and ease of use.

 The funds often are accessible via a debit card and can be used for prescriptions, deductibles, and co-pays.

 Similar to traditional retirement accounts, you can contribute money pre-tax and allocate to investments.
 Also, your earnings are not taxed while in the account.
 Unlike traditional 401(k) and IRA plan withdrawals, which require you to pay taxes on contributions and earnings, the money withdrawn from HSAs to pay for qualified medical expenses is tax free.
 Most people contribute to HSAs by having money deducted from their paychecks, but you can also make a contribution directly to your HSA.

 Expenses qualifying for tax-free withdrawal include those incurred by you, your spouse, and dependent children who would qualify for the medical and dental expenses deduction.